yuhonghong66/kkulma.github.io/_posts/2018-03-18-Prime-Hints-for-Running-data-project-in-R.md

 -   you know what you're doing at the moment, but it won't feel the same way in a month or two when you have moved on to another project but someone asked you an innocent question about how you defined that key variable...
 Our memory is fallible.
 Make sure you don't have to rely on it with every single piece of code you produce

--   even if you don't have active collaborators at the time of doing analysis, someone will have to use your code sooner or later.
-You're not going to be in the same job/role/position for the rest of your life.
+-   even you don't have active collaborators at the time of doing analysis, someone will have to use your code sooner or later.
+You're not going to be in the same position for the rest of your life.
 You're creating legacy that ONE DAY someone will use, no matter how far away it seems right now.

 What makes good, reproducible code?